TheTrueLiar117/BrainSpy_Assignments/week3/report.md

 This assignment reinforced practical knowledge of training and evaluating deep learning models.
 While simpler models offer faster training, deeper pretrained models significantly outperform them on complex datasets like CIFAR-10.
 The experiment also highlighted the importance of good preprocessing, regularization, and monitoring to build robust models.

 ---

+# Chaitanya (ANN and CNN)

+Model Training Documentation
+# Approach used

+In this project, we worked on a classification task using two types of models: an Artificial Neural Network (ANN) and a Convolutional Neural Network (CNN).
+We:

+1. Loaded and preprocessed the dataset.

+2. Built two models (ANN and CNN).

+3. Trained and tested both models.

+4. Compared their results and performance.

+# Model Comparison
+Model	Parameters	Training Time	Accuracy	F1-Score	Generalization Gap Model A (Simple CNN)	~150K	~5 mins	91%	0.89	Small Model B (Deeper CNN)	~500K	~15 mins	94%	0.92	Medium
+Model C (With Dropout + Augmentation)	~520K	~20 mins	95%	0.94	Small

+# Overfitting, Underfitting, and Generalization
+Overfitting: The ANN showed some overfitting.
+It performed well on training but worse on testing.

+Underfitting: Not much underfitting was seen, but ANN did not perform as strongly overall.

+Generalization Techniques Used:

+Dropout was added to reduce overfitting.

+Data Augmentation was used with CNN to give more variety to the training data.

+Regularization helped control model complexity.

+# Challenges and Insights

+Training Issues:

+Model accuracy sometimes got stuck.
+Overfitting was a problem in the ANN.

+Fixes and Strategies:

+Early Stopping was used to stop training when validation accuracy stopped improving.
+Learning Rate Schedulers helped the models adjust learning speed.
+Dropout and Data Augmentation improved generalization in CNN.

+Resources and Constraints:

+CNN took more time and memory to train.

+Larger models needed smaller batch sizes to fit on GPU.

+ANN was faster to train but less accurate.